MichaelPappas2662/23/README.md

 Update the API so that users can fetch a list of payments by currency.

 **Hint**: DynamoDB allows you to add `FilterExpressions` to your queries in order to narrow down your search results.
-You can find out more about those expressions in the DynamoDB documentation.
+You can find out more about those expressions in the DynamoDB documentation.# 23